-- display the green check mark icon.
-Depending on your program setup, you may not be able to edit an entry that has already been validated. - Passive If supervision is set to Passive, then the entry will default to accepted once it is logged.
+Passive - If supervision is set to Passive, then the entry will default to accepted once it is logged.
 The supervisor will be notified that an entry was made.
 If the supervisor agrees with the entry, no action will be taken.
-If the supervisor disagrees with the entry, then the entry will be set to unapproved. - Duty Hours calendar: The calendar will populate will entries logged from the Select Dates calendar.
-You may also apply details from the select box above by clicking on a date in this calendar.
+If the supervisor disagrees with the entry, then the entry will be set to unapproved.

+Work Hours calendar: The calendar will populate will entries logged from the Select Dates calendar.
+Apply any details from the select box above by clicking on a date in this calendar.
 To edit an entry on the calendar, click on the linked task.